-Provincial statutes such as The Highway Traffic Act and The Liquor Control Act create summary conviction offences.
-Common offences under these statutes are careless driving, driving while your driver's licence is suspended, driving without a valid driver's licence and drinking alcohol under the age of 18.
+Provincial statutes such as The Highway Traffic Act and The Liquor, Gaming and Cannabis Control Act also create summary conviction offences.
+Common offences under these statutes are careless driving, driving while your driver's licence is suspended, driving without a valid driver's licence, and drinking alcohol under the age of 18.